 It is not unusual for the consumption of alcohol to lead to disagreements or fights in a bar or restaurant.
 These altercations can lead to serious injuries, and even death in rare cases.
+In terms of liability, there are certain instances when a bar is responsible for bar fights.
+If you have been injured in a bar fight, you might be asking yourself when a bar is responsible for bar fights.

-Premises Liability Law in Georgia
+Premises Liability In Georgia

 A key issue to consider in a bar fight is whether the establishment is liable for negligent security under the premises liability law in Georgia.
 If the bar had security personnel in adequate numbers, it is possible that the fight could have been broken up before anyone was hurt.